hsinmin/itemseg/README.md

 * **bert**: BERT encoder coupled with Bi-LSTM.
 * **chatgpt**: Uses OpenAI API and line-id-based prompting.

 Both **lstm** and **bert** require a GPU to work at a reasonable speed.
 You will need to setup the GPU hardware and driver before using these approaches.
-You can still use itemseg to process 10-K report without a GPU by selecting the **crf** approach.
+You can still use itemseg to process 10-K reports without GPUs by selecting the **crf** approach.

 [![PyPI - Version](https://img.shields.io/pypi/v/itemseg.svg)](https://pypi.org/project/itemseg)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/itemseg.svg)](https://pypi.org/project/itemseg)